Build market-ready scientific skills and take them to the world.

 Elective courses (8) 96 units

-Select 8 developing and graduate level (200/300 coded) elective courses (96 units) from the School of Business
+Select 8 developing and graduate level (200/300 coded) elective courses (96 units) from the USC Business School.

 Introductory courses (6) 72 units